cyberbotics/webots/docs/reference/vacuumgripper.md

 This can be used to simulate the rupture of the suction mechanism.
 The `shearStrength` field specifies the ability of the suction mechanism to withstand a force that would makes them slide against each other in opposite directions (in the *yz*-plane).
 The default value -1 indicates an infinitely strong suction mechanism that does not break no matter how much force is applied.

+- `contactPoints`: indicates the minimum number of contact points with the [Solid](solid.md) object required to connect.

 ### VacuumGripper Functions